 - (1) Windbreak Renovations will use Tri-Basin NRD or NSWCP funding, based upon availability of funds.
 Tri-Basin NRD limits the number of windbreak renovations approved for funding to five per year. - (2) When renovating existing windbreaks, old trees must be removed at least six months before replacement trees are planted.
-The planting area must then be deep ripped and disked. - (3) NRCS average unit cost may be used if it exceeds statewide average unit cost.

-- (4) Two separate Tri-Basin Resources Conservation Program Cost-share Assistance Applications shall be made for this practice: One for the renovation portion and another for the windbreak portion.
-The practice description on the renovation cost-share application shall be NC-16 Windbreak Renovation Part A. The practice description on the windbreak cost-share application shall be NC-12 Windbreak Part B. - (5) NRCS shall complete Windbreak Renovation Part A, to specifications and return to Tri-Basin NRD. - (6) Tri-Basin NRD shall complete Windbreak NC-12- Part B. - (7) Both cost-share applications can be submitted to Tri-Basin NRD at the same time.
+The planting area must then be deep ripped and disked. - (3) NRCS average unit cost may be used if it exceeds state-wide average unit cost. - (4) Two separate Tri-Basin Resources Conservation Program Cost-share Assistance Applications shall be made for this practice: One for the renovation portion and another for the windbreak portion.
+The practice description on the renovation cost-share application shall be NC-16 Windbreak Renovation - Part A. The practice description on the windbreak cost-share application shall be NC-12 Windbreak - Part B. - (5) NRCS shall complete Windbreak Renovation Part A, to specifications and return to Tri-Basin NRD. - (6) Tri-Basin NRD shall complete Windbreak NC-12- Part B. - (7) Both cost-share applications can be submitted to Tri-Basin NRD at the same time.
 NC-16 Windbreak Renovation Part A, will be approved and returned to the appropriate NRCS Office for completion following approval by the Board of Directors.
-Funding for NC-12 Windbreak Part B, shall be allocated after NRD personnel have inspected the site and deemed it acceptable for planting. - (8) Payment for Windbreak Renovation Part A will be made upon completion of the renovation portion of the practice when paid from Tri-Basin funding. - (9) Payment for Windbreak Part B will be made upon completion of windbreak planting. - (10)Planting sites will be inspected by NRD personnel prior to planting.
+Funding for NC-12 Windbreak Part B, shall be allocated after NRD personnel have inspected the site and deemed it acceptable for planting. - (8) Payment for Windbreak Renovation Part A will be made upon completion of the renovation portion of the practice when paid from Tri-Basin funding. - (9) Payment for Windbreak Renovation Part A will be made upon completion of the renovation portion of the practice when paid from Tri-Basin funding. - (10) Payment for Windbreak Part B will be made upon completion of windbreak planting. - (11) Planting sites will be inspected by NRD personnel prior to planting.
 Tri-Basin NRD reserves the right to decide whether a site is suitable for planting.